Skip to navigation Skip to content

 • the date the job seeker first contacted to advise of their employment separation

-If the Cease Employment - Change of Circumstance activity has not been completed upon finalisation of the guided procedure, manually change the status on the Change of Circumstances activity to 'Completed'.
+If the Cease Employment - Change of Circumstance activity has not been completed upon finalisation of the workflow, manually change the status on the Change of Circumstances activity to 'Completed'.

 Any Centrepay deductions the job seeker had in place prior to commencing the 26-week suspension period and concession card entitlements will recommence.